 How do you actually redeem a Hyatt Dining & Spa award?

-You don’t need to redeem for these certificates in advance, but rather the World of Hyatt member should just inform the Hyatt employee at the eligible outlet that they’d like to redeem points towards their purchase at the outset.
+You don’t need to redeem for these certificates in advance, but rather the World of Hyatt member should just inform the Hyatt employee at the eligible outlet that they’d like to redeem points toward their purchase at the outset.
 You’ll need to have your membership information, and should then be asked how many points you want to redeem.

-If you’re a registered guest at a hotel then you can apply one of these at check-out towards multiple purchases over the course of a stay.
+If you’re a registered guest at a hotel then you can apply one of these at check-out toward multiple purchases over the course of a stay.
 If you’re not a registered guest then you’ll have to settle your folio at the particular outlet you’re at.

 Other Hyatt Dining & Spa award basics